FemkeBakker/Timeline-Extraction/README.md

 - data/GT -> contains csv files for the whole, test and trainingset with the ground truth.
 - data/preparation -> contains all data needed in preparation stage.
 In data/preparation/IMIpdfs the original pdfs can be found.
 - data/results -> contains all the results from the steps that needed to be saved in between steps.

+### Example prompts
+To give an idea about how the prompts looked, we give an example for each of the ChatGPT prompts.
+The original prompts are in Dutch, but we translated them to English.
+The first prompt is for ChatGPT to extract the event phrase and to classify the dates into dates with an event (True) and without an event (False).